eugenecohen-osu/chi-gem5/chi-report.md

 ### ACE/CHI Cache States

 ACE and CHI employ a cache state model that allows MOESI style coherence but using entirely different terminology.
-Fortuantely the terminology is more concise than MOESI so it's easier to reason about the meaning.
+Fortunately the terminology is more concise than MOESI so it's easier to reason about the meaning.

 | ![ACE Cache States Diagram](img/ace-cache-states.png) |